stweil/okralact/README.md

 *  *translate_model.py*, translate the unified definition of neural network structures to the engine -specific model structure definition language.

-* *process_tesseract.py*, define the steps to  preprocess the data fo tesseract.
+* *process_tesseract.py*, define the steps to preprocess the data for tesseract.